TL;DR

 Small teams building with AI coding agents.
 If your stack includes Cursor, Claude Code, or Codex, you know the problem: the agent writes code, but the planning context lives in your head.
 Tekk closes that loop.
 Each card is a brief your AI agent can actually use.

 Developers who are done with Jira.
 You don't need sprint velocity tracking, custom workflows, or approval chains.
+56% of Agile teams already use Kanban precisely because it strips away that ceremony.
 You need to know what to build, why it matters, and what files to touch.
 Tekk gives you that without the overhead.

 What Is Kanban Board Software?

-Kanban is a visual workflow method invented at Toyota in the 1940s.
-Taiichi Ohno adapted lean manufacturing principles into a card-based system for tracking work through stages — the same logic behind every kanban board tool in use today.
+Kanban is a visual workflow method invented at Toyota in the late 1940s.
+Taiichi Ohno, then a machine shop manager, studied how supermarkets restocked shelves and adapted that pull-based logic into a card-based system for tracking work through stages — the same logic behind every kanban board tool in use today.

 In software, a kanban board is a set of columns (typically To Do, In Progress, Done) and cards (individual tasks).
 Teams move cards left to right as work progresses.
 The key practice: WIP (work-in-progress) limits.
 Cap how many cards can be in any column at once, and you force work to finish before new work starts.
+Teams that enforce WIP limits improve delivery times by up to 37%.
 That simple constraint reduces context-switching and surfaces bottlenecks.

 Kanban software ranges from dead-simple (Trello) to enterprise-grade (Jira, Businessmap).
 Most tools now include AI features: auto-prioritization, bottleneck detection, workload balancing, board generation from documents.
 What almost none of them do: connect the card to your actual codebase.
 Tekk.coach was built for that specific gap — codebase-aware AI planning, visualized in a kanban board that stays out of your way.